eltoob/kalmandocumatation/source/index.html.md

   "unity"
 )
 ```
-Purchase events are used to track information related to monetization of the app.
+Ads events are used to track information related to ads display.
-When recording a purchase event.
+When recording a ads event.
 You will need to specify the following fields

 Field | Type | Required | Example | Meaning
 ----- | ---- | -------- | ------- | -------